 - Analyze and manage the replacement of IT investments and assets with their higher-value successors.

-- Optimize the investment management processexploit IT decision making to improve the value of an IT investment management process.
+- Optimize the investment management process used to exploit IT decision making to improve the value of an IT investment management process.

 - Use IT to renovate and transform work processes and to push the organization to explore new and better ways to execute its mission.

 Federal agencies rely extensively on IT systems and electronic data to carry out their missions.
 Effective security for these systems and data is essential to prevent data tampering, disruptions in critical operations, fraud, and inappropriate disclosure of sensitive information.
-The Federal Information Security Management Act (FISMA) of 2002 helps ensure agencies have adequate security safeguards.
+The Federal Information Security Modernization Act (FISMA) of 2014 helps ensure agencies have adequate security safeguards.

-- Periodically assesses the risk and magnitude of the harm that could result from the unauthorized access, use, disclosure, disruption, modification, or destruction of their information and information systems.
+- Periodically assess the risk and magnitude of the harm that could result from the unauthorized access, use, disclosure, disruption, modification, or destruction of its information and information systems.

-- Develop risk-based policies and procedures that cost-effectively reduce information security risks throughout the life cycle of each information system in their information security programs.
+- Develop risk-based policies and procedures that cost-effectively reduce information security risks throughout the life cycle of each information system in its information security programs.

 - Develop subordinate system security plans for providing adequate security for networks, facilities, and systems or groups of information systems (as appropriate).

-- Provide appropriate security awareness training to personnel, including contractors and other users of information systems that support the operations and assets of the agency.
+- Provide appropriate security awareness training to personnel, including contractors and other users of information systems that support its operations and assets.

-- Test and evaluate the effectiveness of information security policies, procedures, and practices with a risk-based frequency, but no less than annually.
+- Test and evaluate the effectiveness of information security policies, procedures, and practices as frequently as the risk level requires but no less than annually.

 - Create a process for planning, implementing, evaluating, and documenting remedial action to address any deficiencies in information security policies, procedures, and practices.

-- Have procedures for detecting, reporting, and responding to security incidents; mitigating risks associated with such incidents before substantial damage is done; and notifying and consulting with the information security incident center and other entities, as appropriate, including law enforcement agencies and other relevant officials.
+- Establish procedures for detecting, reporting, and responding to security incidents, which may include using automated tools; mitigating risks associated with such incidents before substantial damage is done; and notifying and consulting with the information security incident center and other entities, as appropriate, including law enforcement agencies and other relevant officials.

-- Have plans and procedures to ensure continuity of operations for information systems that support the operations and assets of the agency.
+- Establish plans and procedures to ensure continuity of operations for information systems that support its operations and assets.
 Test plans to ensure they work.

 - Develop, maintain, and annually update an inventory of major information systems.